 When Sturgeon County’s water reservoirs drop to a level that threatens essential functions like firefighting, the County will introduce Water Demand Measures.

-Water Demand Measures have three levels: Water Demand Measure A, B, or C. Please visit the Conservation webpage to find out what you need to do for each Water Demand Measure.
+There are four Water Demand Measure stages: Stage 1, 2, 3 or 4.
+Please visit the Conservation webpage to find out what you need to do for each stage.

 What can you do?